 Well for people whose cultural bubbles are bounded by Wimbledon; royal weddings and nativity plays, my sisters have done quite well with their exotic plant choices.

-And plants are only part of the project.
-While our prospects may be fading of a passionate fling in a Greek taverna (not another one anyway), steamy looking plants can still evoke that same atmosphere here at home, especially after dark with the aid of 100 or so fairy lights
+While our prospects of a passionate fling in a Greek taverna may now be fading (certainly of another one anyway), steamy looking plants can still evoke that same atmosphere here at home, especially after dark with the aid of 100 or so fairy lights

 Think about creating ‘pop-up’ water features (basically a bowl of water with a little device to make it gurgle) in your jungle.